awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    }
    ```

-1. The deployment can take several minutes to complete\.
+1. Verify that the deployment completes successfully\.
+The deployment can take several minutes to complete\.
 Check the Hello World log to verify the change\.
-Run the following command on your AWS IoT Greengrass core device\.
+Run the following command on your Greengrass core device\.

    ```
    tail -f /tmp/Greengrass_HelloWorld.log